Privacy risk assessment template

 Is this the same as a DPIA template?

-It can support DPIA screening, but a DPIA may require jurisdiction-specific analysis, DPO input, consultation records, and legal review depending on the processing activity and applicable law.
+It can support DPIA screening and evidence capture, but a DPIA may require jurisdiction-specific analysis, DPO input, consultation records, and legal review.
+For EU-facing DPIAs, consider aligning your output with the EDPB DPIA template (2026) and use this worksheet as a lightweight intake layer.

 Can this be used for HIPAA?